Posted Jan 25, 2021 | By Brittney Hendricks

-We’ve missed you and are thrilled to welcome you back!
-As of Friday, June 12th, Ventura County has officially reopened for leisure travel.
+We’ve missed you and are excited to welcome you back.
+As of Monday, January 25th, Ventura County is open for leisure travel.

-We’ve missed you and are thrilled to welcome you back!
-As of Friday, June 12th, Ventura County has officially reopened for leisure travel.
-While we’re excited to welcome you, we also know it’s important that we encourage responsible travel for the health and safety of our visitors and residents alike.
+We’ve missed you and are excited to welcome you back.
+As of Monday, January 25th, Ventura County has followed the State of California recommendation to lift its Stay At Home order.
+While we are thrilled to welcome you back, we know it’s important that we encourage responsible travel (when travel resumes) for the health and safety of our visitors and residents alike.

-Things will be different for a little while as we navigate this new and temporary reality.
+Things have been different for a little while we've navigated this temporary reality.
 While we continue to protect each other from coronavirus, we’d like to make sure you’re equipped with essential need-to-know information while visiting.
 From local rules and regulations to social distancing friendly activities, here are some things you can expect when traveling to Oxnard, California.

 We echo the Visit California Responsible Travel Code that asks visitors to travel with “RESPECT” by committing to seven main points while exploring the Golden State.
 “We hope this code can serve as a quick resource for travelers on how to stay safe and be respectful of others and of the environment when visiting the State,” said Caroline Beteta, President and CEO of Visit California